Dubai Free Zone vs Mainland: Which One Fits Your Business

 - You want the lower running cost.
 Most free zones accept a flexi-desk, which keeps the office line small.

 The point people get wrong is thinking a free zone company can’t touch the UAE at all.
 It can.
 It can invoice a Dubai company for a service all day long.
-The line it traditionally couldn’t cross is selling physical goods straight to UAE consumers — and even that has loosened since the 2025 DET permit route.
+The line it traditionally couldn’t cross is selling physical goods straight to UAE consumers — and even that has loosened in Dubai since the 2025 Department of Economy and Tourism permit route.

 When mainland is the right answer